Geography of New Mexico: Climate

 New Mexico has long been known for its dry, temperate climate.
 Overall the state is semi-arid to arid, with areas of continental and alpine climates at higher elevations.
 New Mexico's statewide average precipitation is 13.7 in a year, with average monthly amounts peaking in the summer, particularly in the more rugged north-central area around Albuquerque and in the south.
 Generally, the eastern third of the state receives the most rainfall, while the western third receives the least.
 Higher altitudes receive around 40 in, while the lowest elevations see as little as 8 to 10 in.

-Annual temperatures can range from 65 °F in the southeast to below 40 °F in the northern mountains, with the average being the mid-50s °F (12 °C).
+Annual temperatures can range from 65 °F in the southeast to below 40 °F in the northern mountains, with the average being the 53 °F (12 °C).
 During the summer, daytime temperatures can often exceed 100 °F at elevations below 5000 ft; the average high temperature in July ranges from 99 °F at the lower elevations down to 78 °F (26 °C) at the higher elevations.
 In the colder months of November to March, many cities in New Mexico can have nighttime temperature lows in the teens above zero, or lower.
 The highest temperature recorded in New Mexico was 122 °F at the Waste Isolation Pilot Plant (WIPP) near Loving on June 27, 1994; the lowest recorded temperature is -50 °F at Gavilan (near Lindrith) on February 1, 1951.

 New Mexico's stable climate and sparse population provides for clearer skies and less light pollution, making it a popular site for several major astronomical observatories, including the Apache Point Observatory, the Very Large Array, and the Magdalena Ridge Observatory, among others.